-Report states a trade of Russell Wilson is ‘a long way from happening’ as Seahawks prepare for free agency
+Report states trade of Russell Wilson is ‘a long way from anything happening’ as Seahawks ready for free agency

 The Seahawks cut defensive end Carlos Dunlap last week to open $14 million in cap space.
 Whether the Seahawks plan any other such moves to create additional space is unclear.

 Cap space, of course, can be created in other ways, such as contract extensions and restructures.
-As was revealed last month, the Seahawks have automatic salary conversion rights with Wilson and could create almost $17.9 million in cap space by converting all but the minimum league salary of his $19 million base salary for 2021 into bonus, money Wilson would receive immediately.
+As was revealed last month, the Seahawks have automatic salary conversion rights with Wilson and could create almost $17.9 million in cap space by converting all but the minimum league salary of his $19 million base salary for 2021 into bonus money Wilson would receive immediately.
 But that merely moves those cap hits to the 2022 and 2023 seasons, a kick-the-can-down-the-road approach the Seahawks have resisted during the John Schneider/Pete Carroll era.

 The Seahawks have twice made such a move in recent years with Doug Baldwin’s contract and Wilson’s, but only when they were opening up cap space for a specific move (trades in 2017 for Sheldon Richardson and Duane Brown, respectively).